1. Fellowship Exam Attempts

 7. Related policies, documents and legislation

-All policies and procedures related to the Fellowship exams are available here.
+All policies and procedures related to the Fellowship exams are available the policy page.

 8. Administrative procedures